 Part of the Shropshire Union Canal has collapsed and needs urgent repair.
-We've started an appeal to help with the restoration of this much-loved waterway.
+Please donate to our urgent appeal as we start the restoration of this much-loved waterway.

-Part of the Shropshire Union Canal has collapsed, causing water to drain from the canal.
-While events such as this are rare - they are very expensive to repair.
-Our emergency engineers were quickly on the scene, but the collapse has impacted people and wildlife and we need to rebuild as quickly as possible.
+Part of the Middlewich Branch of the Shropshire Union Canal collapsed in March 2018, rapidly emptying the canal.
+Our engineers were quickly on the scene, but the collapse impacted people and wildlife.
+We're now starting to rebuild as quickly as possible.

 You can support our appeal: